galley kitchen layout

 That’s where exposed cabinets come in.
 Not only do they save you from endless battles for working space with the cabinet doors, but they also create an airy feel to the kitchen.
 This creates an impression of more space, which makes the small kitchen even more comfortable to work in.

-You can extend this cabinetry style to the adjoining room to drive this impression even further.
+You can extend this cabinetry style to the adjoining room to further drive this impression.
 Through the sense of unity, this small European kitchen design makes the compact space look even bigger than closed cabinets.

 3. Try the Galley Layout

-The downside with the galley layout is that a bit of width will have to be taken away for the second row of cabinets.
-This is unlike the one-wall layout which uses only a single wall.
+The downside of the galley layout is that the second row of cabinets will need to be narrower.
+This is unlike the one-wall layout, which uses only a single wall.

 The plus?
 You get an extra set of cabinets to store more items.
-Thus, if you are a big fan of storage, the galley layout might serve you better, albeit with limited working space, compared to the one-wall layout.
+Thus, if you are a big fan of storage, the galley layout might serve you better, albeit with limited working space, than the one-wall layout.

 4. Work with a Recessed Kitchen Nook

-In a studio apartment, for instance, the one wall kitchen layout is the most prevalent kitchen layout used.
-So, how do you go about designing one, while still working with the limited space for not only the kitchen but also the apartment itself?
+In a studio apartment, for instance, the one-wall kitchen layout is the most prevalent.
+So, how do you go about designing one while still working with the limited space for not only the kitchen but also the apartment itself?

 By using a recessed kitchen nook.
 A recessed kitchen nook hides the kitchen cabinets away from the rest of the space in the open-plan apartment.
 This creates an almost separate room that contains all the equipment you need for your small European kitchen.

-You can set the dining area in the remaining space, or any other strategic location that will optimize the space available.
+You can set the dining area in the remaining space or any other strategic location that will optimize the available space.
 In some designs, the washing machine is tucked into the last cabinet, saving even more space in the apartment.

 5. Use Light-Colored or White Paint

-Dark colors create an illusion of constriction.
-This makes them not desirable in a small kitchen layout.
-Rather, what you should be going for are light colors or white paint.
+Dark colors create an illusion of constriction, making them undesirable in a small kitchen.
+Instead, you should choose light colors or white paint.

 These colors create an airy, light feeling, which makes the small space feel even bigger.
 Combine the white paint and light colors with the open cabinets, and the small kitchen will feel larger.

-Remember to use the sense of unity, with the adjoining room, to further amplify this effect.
-An important thing to note here is that the monochromatic colors have to be uniform.
-This uniformity is what creates the impression of a big space in a rather confined environment.
+Remember to use the sense of unity with the adjoining room to amplify this effect further.
+An important thing to note here is that the monochromatic colors must be uniform.
+This uniformity creates the impression of a big space in a rather confined environment.

 6. Use a Bit of Luxury

 What exactly will you be spending on?
 Marble, for instance.
-As a backsplash, marble adds not only aesthetic and sophistication to the kitchen but also a light, airy feel, thanks to its light colors.
-If you have a bit more to spend, you can make the countertops out of marble too.
+Thanks to its light colors, marble adds not only aesthetic and sophistication to the kitchen but also a light, airy feel as a backsplash.
+If you have a bit more to spend, you can make the countertops out of marble, too.

-For the rest of the small kitchen design, such as the cabinets and storage cupboards, wood will just work fine.
-However, you can get creative with the colors by using dark colors on the storage cupboards, to create the impression of a warm frame surrounding a cool scheme.
+Wood will work fine for the rest of the small kitchen design, such as the cabinets and storage cupboards.
+However, you can get creative with the colors by using dark colors on the storage cupboards to create the impression of a warm frame surrounding a cool scheme.

 7. Add a Semi-Permanent Prep Area